arturmpinho/Dusty-Lantern/testing.md

 #### Conclusion:

-Due to the high amount of data to be displayed in these 2 sections (acutions & products), I have decided to use the DataTables from jQuery in order to guarantee the best responsiveness and UX for the site owners.
+Due to the high amount of data to be displayed in these 2 sections (auctions  & products), I have decided to use the DataTables from jQuery in order to guarantee the best responsiveness and UX for the site owners.

 The tables are displaying the most important corresponding info com with a search and pagination functionality.
 This approach has saved me a lot of time during the development phase.

-On small and medium devices, due to the amount of information, the tables auto generate an horizontal scroll but on large devices all the info is displayed without it in one good-looking and easily readble table.
+On small and medium devices, due to the amount of information, the tables auto generate an horizontal scroll but on large devices all the info is displayed without it in one good-looking and easily readable table.

 The forms are displayed full width across devices and are fully responsive and the images stack nicely in smaller devices when there are more than 1 and no issues are present.